 | Clos du Mesnil | Krug | Single vineyard, 100% Chardonnay |

-The history of prestige cuvées begins paradoxically during a time of crisis.
+Auf Instagram weiterlesen →The history of Prestige Cuvées begins paradoxically in a time of crisis.
 Three factors led to their creation:

-Economic crisis as catalyst: The global economic crisis of the 1930s forced champagne houses to rethink their approach.
+Economic crisis as catalyst: The Great Depression of the 1930s forced champagne houses to rethink their approach.
 Instead of focusing on volume, they turned to exclusive, high-priced products for affluent clientele.

 Technological developments: Better cellar technology and more precise temperature control enabled longer aging periods and more complex assemblages.

-Marketing strategy: Houses recognized the value of "flagship products" that could elevate their entire portfolio and enhance brand perception.
+Marketing strategy: Houses recognized the value of "flagship products" that could elevate the entire portfolio and enhance brand perception.

-Interestingly, Louis Roederer had already created a predecessor with Cristal in 1876 – though not as a conscious marketing strategy, but at the special request of the Russian Tsar.
+Interestingly, Louis Roederer created a precursor with Cristal as early as 1876, though not as a conscious marketing strategy, but at the special request of the Russian Tsar.

 This question regularly occupies me as a champagne enthusiast.
 An honest look at pricing: